What do nine CPRPs, one CPRE, two CPSIs, and five CPOs have in common? They all work at the City of Davenport Parks and Recreation!

 Our first goal was to be the first agency in Iowa and one of the first 100 in the country to be accredited.
 A second goal we set internally was to be the “first and the best” in all that we do and offer.
 Individual certification was a big part of reaching both those goals.

-We currently have nine Certified Park and Recreation Professionals (CPRP), one Certified Park and Recreation Executive (CPRE), one Certified Therapeutic Recreation Specialist (CTRS), two Certified Playground Safety Inspectors (CPSI), and five Certified Pool Operators (CPO).
+We currently have nine Certified Park and Recreation Professionals (CPRP), one Certified Park and Recreation Executive (CPRE), two Certified Playground Safety Inspectors (CPSI), and five Certified Pool Operators (CPO).

-In 2009 we had only two CPRP’s and one CTRS – quite an accomplishment over the last three years.
+In 2009 we had only two CPRP’s – quite an accomplishment over the last three years.

 How’d we do it?

-Seve (center) with some of his staff at NRPA Congress
+Seve (center) with some of his staff at the NRPA Annual Conference

 While the agency agreed to pay for the test as part of professional and personal growth for the staff, we also initiated another incentive of staff mentoring to guide staff prior to taking the individual tests.
 This process brought many of the staff together and created greater camaraderie and the urgency to succeed.

-We further made a serious commitment to send staff to the NRPA Congress and other training sessions continually to keep up with the Continuing Education Credit (CEU) requirement.
+We further made a serious commitment to send staff to the NRPA Annual Conference and other training sessions continually to keep up with the Continuing Education Credit (CEU) requirement.